Trehinos/Juse/README.md

 **Juse is still in early development.**

-- For now, there are only 40 operations implemented.
+- For now, there are only 34 operations implemented.
-    Nothing to play with...
-But if you are curious ;)
+    You can play with if you are curious ;)
+- But there are a lot of feature todo :
+    - OpKeys are not fixed.
-- An assembler language is planned.
+    - 2 assemblers languages are planned.
+    - For now, I stay focused on the C++ code structure : one of the goals of this project is to create a virtual machine which is **easy to understand** and **easy to extend**.
-- Focus is on the C++ code structure for now.
+    - No base frequency is defined for now.
+It will.

 &copy; 2022 Sébastien GELDREICH